kristigordon/PM_Product_Questions/README.md

 # STEP 1: Understand the Problem

+Ask all the questions you can think of about the uses, communitity, consumer, and resources.

+This is your first step in showing the interviewer that you are throurough and can have an organized thought process.

+These Product Questions are deceiving complex.
+You could be asked to design a cup, however if you did not clarify, you wouldn't know that this cup needs to hold a liquid on the International Space Station for Astronauts in zero gravity.
+That is why fully understanding the problem is absolutely essential to being successful.

 # STEP 2: Provide a Structure
 If you aren't coming from a previous PM position or Kingergarten class room, this step might be a bit difficult to start doing at first.
 However, this is a skill that, when properly developed, will help you and your audience get the most out of every conversation.